Visual Guide to Selling Using eBay's iPhone App

 Follow along with the steps in this guide and see how simple the process can be.

-If you are selling a very common retail item with an intact UPC symbol or barcode on it, tap 'Scan your item' to attempt to scan the barcode and have eBay automatically identify your item and fill in parts of the listing for you.
+If you are selling a very common retail item with an intact UPC symbol or barcode on it, tap the barcode icon next to the search field to attempt to scan the barcode and have eBay automatically identify your item and fill in parts of the listing for you.

 (If your item doesn't have a barcode, skip ahead to step 6.)

-If eBay successfully identified your barcode, you'll see that the listing title, category, and description have been filled in.
+If eBay successfully identified your barcode, you'll see that the listing title and category have been filled in.
 As you follow along in subsequent steps you'll be able to edit these.